-Moreover, we can analyze the impact of coal mine closures experienced before and during the mother's pregnancy.
-We conduct a similar exercise as the one presented just above, where we add to our preferred specification two additional treatments: a measure of exposure to pit closures before conception (1-5 years before) and in-utero.
-The results are presented in Appendix Figure B.14.
+we add to our preferred specification two additional treatments: a measure of exposure to pit closures before conception (1-5 years before) and in-utero.35 The results are presented in Appendix Figure B.17.
 The impact of our preferred treatment remains robust to the addition of these two treatments (Column A).
 Pre-birth closures do not appear to have stable effects on height, weight, or bad health (Column C).
 Although this shock arguably affected household socioeconomic conditions, we may not be observing any impact because families may have had time to adjust, fertility decisions may have also reacted, and our set of controls at birth could also be absorbing part of the effect.
 In contrast, considering in-utero exposure permits refining our understanding of the results (Column B).
 In-utero exposure also durably decreases height and worsens health (especially early in life) but the magnitudes are slightly smaller than for exposure in childhood.
 One meaningful difference is the effect on weight.
 While in-utero exposure does not affect the probability of being underweight it appears to significantly and meaningfully increase the probability of being overweight in adulthood.